Sylhet International Cricket Stadium: History

 The stadium was built in 2007, as a divisional cricket stadium.
 The stadium is surrounded by hills and has a scenic view.
 England Lions, England Under-19 and Nepal Under-19 have played here.

+The venue hosted its first test match in November 2018, becoming the eighth test venue in Bangladesh, where the home team lost to Zimbabwe by 151 runs.
+The venue hosted its second test five years later, in 2023, since the first test match was played here in 2018.

+In November–December 2023, Bangladesh played a test against New Zealand and won the match by 150 runs which was their first test win against New Zealand at home and their first test win at this venue.

 Renovation and expansion

 The stadium was expanded and renovated to host matches of the 2014 ICC World Twenty20.
 The renovation began in June 2013 and ended in mid-November 2013.
-The main pavilion building and the media centre have been constructed, floodlights have been installed, and seating arrangements were modified.
+The main pavilion building and the media center have been constructed, floodlights have been installed, and seating arrangements were modified.
 Another more striking part of the stadium is the newly built, country's first 'Green gallery'.

-The venue was again renovated in 2017 in order to upgrade the venue as an international standard stadium.
-A second tier was built in the east side gallery, increasing the seating capacity by 5000 and the green hillock was remodified.
+The venue was again renovated in 2017 in order to upgrade the venue to an international standard stadium.
+A second tier was built in the east side gallery, increasing the seating capacity by 5,000 and the green hillock was remodified.
 As a result, the venue hosted the first leg of BPL 2017 matches.

-It is the only Stadium in Bangladesh to have a Green Gallery.
-It also has Northern and Western Stand, Club House and Grand Stand.
-All this new expanded & renovated look of this stadium was designed by architect Masudur Rahman Khan.
-Executing & implementation authority: Bangladesh Sports Council.
-Requiring body: Bangladesh Cricket Board & Sylhet Divisional Sports Authority.